Robbery Charges in Los Angeles

 What Constitutes Robbery?

-Robbery (California Penal Code § 211) is a crime which uses force or intimidation to take property from another person’s immediate presence.
+Robbery (California Penal Code § 211) is a crime that uses force or intimidation to take property from another person’s immediate presence.

 In order to prove robbery charges, the prosecutor must establish that force or intimidation was used to cause fear in the person whose possessions were taken (At least some degree of force is necessary in the state of California to distinguish robbery charges from larceny charges).
 When the crime was committed, the victim must have feared injury for the crime to be classified as robbery rather than larceny, and the property must have been taken in the immediate presence of the victim.